The Grand Opening of Brooklyn Navy Yard's Building 77

 SIGNAGE & PRINTING: Duggal Visual Solutions

-Guest took home a Brooklyn Navy Yard Tote Gift Bag that included of a custom, handmade sketch of Building 77 by Abby Lichtman, Coffee by Brooklyn Roasting Company, and a Brooklyn Navy Yard Water Bottle & Mug
+Guest took home a Brooklyn Navy Yard Tote Gift Bag that included a custom, handmade sketch of Building 77 by Abby Lichtman, Coffee by Brooklyn Roasting Company, and a Brooklyn Navy Yard Water Bottle & Mug.

 Empire is honored to have produced this milestone event in this historic and once-again vibrant location.